-Started out the West Coast, ApartmentList provides a unique spin on apartment listings…asking prospects a series of questions, before showing results.
+Apartmentlist started out the West coast.
+It provides a unique spin on apartment listings asking prospects a series of questions, before showing results.

-- Good for people that not sure where to start – as asks a lot of questions up front before showing listings
+- Good for people that aren’t sure where to start because it asks a lot of questions up front before showing listings

-Finding the right apartment website is a personal choice.
+Finding the right apartment website boils down to personal preference.
 Fortunately, you can look at multiple websites before deciding.
-If you want to dig in deeper, you can read about the differences between apartment search websites as well.
+If you want to dig in deeper, you can read about the differences between apartment search websites on this site as well.

 Step 1: Enter the specific neighborhood or zip code of the area you want to live in the search bar.